Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 The word gaya means similar, like or imitate.
 When repeated the word becomes an adjective - gaya-gaya.
 A word you'll likely hear from someone being imitated or being copied.

 Do you know people who can be easily persuaded to believe in about anything they were told?
 Well, this is your Tagalog word for those who are easy to deceive - uto-uto.
 An English equivalent for this reduplicated word is gullible.

 A word that has to be repeated, otherwise it won't convey the meaning.
 Haka-haka means assumption, speculation or suspicion.

 The word when not repeated could either mean sun or day - araw.
 When repeated it creates a new meaning.
 Araw-araw means everyday.

 Been on a ride that takes too many curves?
-From the Filipino word liko which means turn, take liko-liko as the adjective form.
+From the Filipino word liko which means turn, liko-liko is the perfect word to describe the road below.
 Liko-liko is often associated with a path or way that alternately veer to left and right.
 Zigzag!

 You think you saw something but it's more likely a pigment of your imagination, it isn't real and your Filipino word for that is guni-guni.

 One of the many ways to say crazy in Filipino is through this slang word - krung-krung.

 Another word synonymous that is reduplicated is loka-loka.
 But reduplicated or not, it conveys the meaning unlike krung-krung which has to be repeated.

 A beauty considered rare in the orchids family that grows in the Philippine rain forests.
 Waling-waling as it is known in Filipino is no other than Sanda vanderiana also known as The Queen of Philippine Orchids.